Dehydrating Chicken: 3 Dehydrator Recipes for Backpackers

 Benefits of Dehydrating Chicken

-• Proper storage: It’s essential to store dehydrated chicken in air-tight containers to maintain its freshness and nutritional value.
+- Proper storage: It’s essential to store dehydrated chicken in vacuum seal bags, airtight containers, or Mylar bags in a cool, dark place to maximize shelf life and prevent spoilage.
 Keep them in cool, dark places and consider labeling containers with preparation dates.
 Using vacuum sealers can also help for long-term storage.
+For even longer preservation, store dehydrated chicken in the freezer.

 Chicken jerky is perfect for on-the-go snacking.
 Here’s what you need:

-Slice your chicken breasts into long, thin chicken strips that are less than an inch wide.
+Slice your chicken breast meat into long, thin chicken strips that are less than an inch wide.
 Then, mix all your ingredients together and marinate the chicken for at least an hour or more.

 Put the chicken slices onto your dehydrator, making sure there are no touching pieces.
 If your strips are thin, they should be dry in less than eight hours on 160 degrees.

 If you don’t have chicken breast on hand, canned or pouched chicken will do the trick.
+Canned chicken comes in cans and is already pressure cooked, making it a convenient option.
 Especially if you plan to use it in a re-hydrating recipe.
 You’ll need:

 Dehydrated chicken from the can is perfect for campfire recipes.
 It re-hydrates well when added to rice and water.
 You can also find dehydrated vegetable recipes to create a whole dried meal to pack.

 Pup’s need to eat on the trail, too.
 That’s why we’re going to show you how to make dried chicken for dog treats.
+Dehydrating chicken for dog treats allows pet owners to control the ingredients used and provide the best nutrition for their pets.
 It’s also cheaper and healthier than buying the chicken treats at the store.

 Here’s the list of ingredients you’ll need: